Emilio S. Liwanag: 10th BCT PEFTOK

 When they arrived to the 25th Division HQ, it was a beehive of activity as they were coordinating to secure all sectors of the UN battleline.
 After explaining directly to the American HQ commanders of the 10th situation, they gave him free rein in the division's supply depot and motor pool to take whatever Major Liwanag needed.
 Without conferring to his battalion commanders on items they had on hand, he secured the items on site that were available before they were requisitioned to another unit.
-When he returned, to the surprise of everyone in the battalion, he was able to secure seven M24 Chaffee light tanks as their only replacement armor, and riding behind them were several more truckloads of brand new heavy weapons ranging from machine guns of different variants, bazookas and 81mm mortars - along with more ammunition and grenades for the entire battalion's needs.
+When he returned, to the surprise of everyone in the battalion, he was able to secure seven M24 Chaffee light tanks as their only replacement armor, and riding behind them were several more truckloads of brand new heavy weapons ranging from machine guns of different variants, bazookas and 81 mm mortars – along with more ammunition and grenades for the entire battalion's needs.
 There were no available spare Shermans, as all replacement tanks would take several weeks to be shipped in from the US mainland.
 Along with the trucks carried all the battalion's new winter clothing and gear, which was his first priority items to secure.
 The Recon Company received the Chaffees, which was a far better light tank compared to their under-gunned, slow, obsolete M5 Stuarts.
 All the truckloads of new heavy weaponry he collected went to the tankless Tank Company which he reorganize them as a Heavy Weapons Company, which the battalion commander and the Tank Company's commander, Captain Conrado D. Yap, approved to Liwanag's re-assessment.
 Near the city of Miryang, the battalion spent about two weeks of pre-combat training with their new equipment and their change of combat duties, namely the Heavy Weapons Company.
 Liwanag became directly responsible in the transition of reshaping the reassigned company and closely working together with Capt.
 Yap, to ensure that his newly reassigned company functions smoothly.